 - EB-2 for ROW, Mexico and Philippines are all current.
-EB-2 India remains unchanged, again, at June 15, 2008.
-EB-2 China moves forward by three (3) weeks to October 8, 2008.
+EB-2 India moves forward significantly by five and a half (5.5) months to October 1, 2008.
+EB-2 China moves forward by twelve (12) months to June 1, 2013.

-Summary of the November 2013 Visa Bulletin – Family-Based (FB)
+Summary of the June 2015 Visa Bulletin – Family-Based (FB)

-- FB-2B ROW, China and India all move forward by three (3) weeks to March 22, 2006.
-FB-2B Mexico moves forward by three (3) weeks to April 1, 1994 while FB-2B Philippines moves forward by three (3) weeks to March 1, 2003.
+- FB-1 ROW, China and India move forward by only two (2) weeks to September 1, 2007.
+FB-1 Mexico moves forward by one (1) week to November 15, 1994 while FB-1 Philippines retrogresses by about five years to March 1, 2000.

 Current Priority Date?

 Our office stands ready to assist in the applicable process to take advantage of a current (or close to current) priority date.
-Those applicants whose priority dates are current as of the November 2013 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.
+Those applicants whose priority dates are current as of the June 2015 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.